0foo/nickk.info/_posts/2023-11-20-reddit-gpt.md

 ```

-Chat GPT is WILD!!!

 The most interesting aspect in my opinion is the ability to recognize fields once prompted with zero assistance and learn about them for future actions.